learn-monogame/learn-monogame.github.io/docs/tutorial/first-batcher/README.md

 ![Quad to triangle winding order.](./quad-winding-order.png)

 The winding (clockwise) order is important since the GPU uses it to determine the front and the back of the triangles.
-The first triangle is 0, 1, 3 and the second is 1, 2, 3.
+You'll notice later that we set the culling to `RasterizerState.CullCounterClockwise`.
+Triangles that are seen from behind would not get rendered.
+The first triangle here is 0, 1, 3 and the second is 1, 2, 3.

 ```csharp
 private void GenerateIndexArray() {